 Stopping your own violent behaviour

 It’s important to understand that violence isn’t okay, and in most cases is actually illegal.
-If you’re prone to being violent, there are ways that you can manage your anger and destructive behaviour:
+If you’re prone to being violent, there are ways that you can manage your anger and learn how to control your aggressive behaviour:

 - Think about the people and situations that make you angry.
 Make a list of all the triggers you can think of.
 Knowing what they are will make it easier to avoid them.